-Select Home to see your newest favorites, recents, and recommendations.
+Select Home to see your newest favorites, recents, collections, and shared content.
 Select the blue numbers to the right of the channel names to see more items of each type.

-Select Favorites to access all of your favorite content, with newly added favorites at the top.
+From the Home screen, select the number next to Favorites to access all of your favorite content.
 Use the view mode icon in the upper-right corner of the screen to toggle between grid and list view.

 You’ll receive a notification when someone shares content with you, mentions you in a comment, or when an important status update occurs for content you own.
 A dot on the notifications icon indicates that you have a new notification.

-On the Notifications tab, tap on a collapsed notification to view the complete message.
+On the Notifications screen, tap on a collapsed notification to view the complete message.
 If the content that is linked to the notification is available on Tableau Mobile, the notification will include an Open button.
-Some types of notifications are linked to content that isn't available on Tableau Mobile, like flows or data sources.
-To manage these items, sign in to Tableau Server or Tableau Online using a web browser and view your notifications there.
+Some types of notifications are linked to content that isn't available on Tableau Mobile, such as flows or data sources.
+To manage these items, sign in to Tableau Server or Tableau Cloud using a web browser and view your notifications there.

 Select Explore to browse your site's Tableau content.
 Start with the list of top-level projects, and then choose one to instantly access its sub-projects, workbooks, views, and metrics.